 - Selling and delivering beautiful poinsettias to individuals and businesses in the Raleigh area.
 The sales effort occurs in October and November with plants delivered between Thanksgiving and the second week in December.
 We typically sell more than 1000 plants each year.

 - Selling gift cards good at Autobell Car Washes around the south just prior to the December holidays.
 With no expiration date, they make excellent stocking stuffers and gifts for service providers such as nail techs, mail deliverers, et cetera.

 - Other projects as they arise.
 Since 2004 we have also sold Easter Lilies and other spring plants to area churches, businesses, and individuals, as well as other efforts.

 We operate with a board of directors to conduct the business of the club.
 The decisions of the board are reviewed with the club membership.
 That membership is called upon to vote on items of interest to the club as the Board deems necessary.
 Committees address the areas of finance, service, membership, fund raising and programs, making recommendations to the board and the membership.
 Other committees are formed as required.
 Committees report regularly to the board and the membership.

 When does the Raleigh Soroptimist Club meet?

 We meet each month except July.
-Business meetings with programs reflecting the six service areas of Soroptimist are held at Hudson Memorial Church on the second Tuesday of the month.
+Business meetings with programs reflecting the service areas of Soroptimist are held at Dress for Success Raleigh (1812 Tillery Place, Suite 105, Raleigh) on the second Tuesday of the month.
 Exceptions include:

 - Wrapping gifts for children and celebrating the holiday season in December at a member’s home.

 In addition to our regular meetings, in November we also celebrate our club founding.
-November 21, 2007 marked our Twentieth Anniversary.
+November 21, 2017 marked our Thirtieth Anniversary.